cultureandempire/cultureandempire.github.io/README.md

 The music industry moved to digital technology for its own production processes in the eighties.
 Sony and Philips published the CD-ROM audio standard in June 1980, consumer music went digital, and consumers found themselves with a cornucopia of new digital content, albeit at a higher price.
 Music CDs were typically priced 25% higher than LPs and sold as higher-quality luxury items.
 The price of producing CDs fell, of course.
 However even when CDs cost under a dollar to produce and distribute, they still remained very expensive in the shops.

 The perceived unfairness of this pricing model gave many people the feeling that Internet music "file swapping" was justified.
-Later, the online exchange of movies, TV programs, and music simply became so convenient and widespread that it normalized.
+Later, the on-line exchange of movies, TV programs, and music simply became so convenient and widespread that it normalized.
 Audio CDs were not initially "digital goods" because we could only play them in CD players that roughly imitated LP players.
 However, in the mid-1990's, home computers became powerful enough to "rip" and store these digital goods, squeezing them into more efficient forms (the MP3 format).
 And by the late 1990's, the Internet was capable of transporting these files, resulting in the birth of mass-market file sharing networks.

 The first such network, Fanning and Parker's Napster, lasted three years from launch to bankruptcy and liquidation, hitting 26.4 million users and multiple music industry lawsuits in the process.
 Its successors (FastTrack, Gnutella, Kazaa, WinMX, AudioGalaxy) were also smashed by music industry lawsuits.
 In a pattern we see many times, stamping down one pirate business created dozens of new ones to take it place.
 Killing Napster turned a handful of networks into dozens, then hundreds, mostly using the BitTorrent peer-to-peer (P2P) technology.